 (1) The attorney general may institute proceedings to prevent and restrain violations of this chapter as provided in subsection (a) of this section.

-(c) Any person including the United States may institute proceedings for injunctive relief, temporary or permanent, as provided in subsection (a) of this section, against threatened loss or damage to his or her property or business by a violation of this chapter.
+(2) Any person or public body including the United States, whether a direct or indirect purchaser, may institute proceedings for injunctive relief, temporary or permanent, as provided in subsection (a) of this section, against threatened loss or damage to his or her property or business by a violation of this chapter.
 A preliminary injunction may be issued upon a showing that the danger of irreparable loss or damage is immediate and, within the court's discretion, the execution of proper bond against damages for an injunction improvidently granted.
 If the court issues a permanent injunction, the plaintiff shall be awarded reasonable attorney's fees, filing fees, and reasonable costs of the suit.
 Reasonable costs for the suit may include, but shall not be limited to, the expenses of discovery and document reproduction.

-authorized pursuant to subsection (a) of this section, any person who
+authorized pursuant to subsections (a) and (b) of this section, any person who